-Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio, podcasts and online.
+Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio and online.

 Her reporting has appeared in the Guardian, the Economist, the Atlantic, Newsweek, The Times of London, the Telegraph, the New Statesman, the Spectator and other outlets.
 She has worked as a senior editor at the Bureau of Investigative Journalism, Liberty Investigates and Disability Now, and as an associate editor for Newsweek and Prospect magazine.
 She has written for the magazine Private Eye since 2007.